tmaurice54/tns_embedded_training/Exercises_Rust/1_GPIO/ReadME.md

 ## Question 6: led Dimmer [Real board]

-Now that you have understand what is PWM and how to use it.
-Try to change continually the brightness of the led.
+Now that you have understood what a PWM is and how to use it, try to change continually the brightness of the led.
 You can create a loop which will slowly turn off the led and after slowly turn on the led.